dave42w/pyPrayerOfHannah/README.md

 "He raises up the poor from the dust;
 he lifts the needy from the ash heap"

-pyPrayerOfHannah is a python replacement for the original project PrayertOfHannah which I started using Rust.
-Switching to Python in part duie to the quality of the SQL ecosystem in Rust.
+pyPrayerOfHannah is a replacement (written in Python) for the original project PrayertOfHannah which I started using Rust.
+I've switched to Python in part due to my feelings about the quality of the SQL ecosystem in Rust.

 ## Purpose